Rawhide release & package build

 fedpkg build --target=${SIDE_TAG}

-1. this should start the package build in koji - wait for it to succeed or debug any failures
+This should start the package build in koji - wait for it to succeed or debug any failures.

 Using the manual rpmbuild path